of plugs and sockets

 with Brunnquell & Co. (see above).

 In 1946 factory equipment was confiscated by the Soviet Union for reparations.
 In 1948 the company became part of VEB Elektroinstallation Sondershausen (see below).
-Kurt Lindner fled to Eggolsheim near Bamberg, Bayern where he had "taken over" in 1938 the electro-technical factory of Hugo Löbl Söhne (see below).
-The renamed company Lindner Licht was specialized in safety-ceramic parts for lamps.
+Kurt Lindner fled to Eggolsheim near Bamberg, Bayern where he had "tbought" in 1938 the electro-technical factory of Hugo Löbl Söhne (see below).
+Later, the company was renamed Lindner Licht and focused on safety-ceramic parts for lamps.
 Thomas Hoof Produktgesellschaft has taken over Lindner Licht in 2011.

 |Elektrotechnische Fabrik Hugo Löbl